maxnd/mxMarkEdit/README.md

 It's possible to copy and paste in the grid any kind of citation taken from reference managers like Zotero and Mendeley as well as from websites or library catalogs.
 Follow these simple steps.

-- Copy in the clipboard the citation from a website or a reference manager; in Zotero, use the shortcut `Meta + Shift + A`.
+- Copy in the clipboard the citation from a website or a reference manager; in Zotero, use the shortcut `Meta + Shift + A` or `Meta + Shift + C`.
+The author(s), the title and the details must be separated by comma and space.
 - Paste the content of the clipboard temporarily in a new paragraph in the current document.
-- Replace the comma and space that divide the author(s) from the title with a tab.
+- Select the citation and copy it the clipboard with the shortcut `Meta + Opt + C`.
-- Replace the comma and space that divide the title from the remaining part of the citation with two tabs.
+- Paste the citation in the B1 column of a new row in the grid; all the data fill properly the following cells.
-- Select the paragraph of the modified citation, cut it in the clipboard and paste it in a new row, in the C1 column of the grid; all the data fill properly the following cells.
+- Check the name of the author(s) for bibliography and footnotes, and in the B1 and C1 columns and the short title in the E1 column.
-- Compile the name of the author(s) for bibliography in the B1 column and the short title in the E1 column.
+- Add the key in the A1 column and use the shortcut `Meta + Ctrl + K` to make it unique.

 Finally, it's possible to keep and update all the bibliography in just one `.cvs` file in order to avoid scattering it in many files.
 Then it's easy to update the bibliographic tables of each other file in use with the latest version of data importing that main bibliographic file with the menu item `File - Import tables...`.